wireapp/wire-server/docs/src/developer/developer/federation-design-aspects.md

 intervals.
 Plus provides the contents of the `TVar` via an internal CRUD API (see {ref}`configuring-remote-connections` for the links).

-Update intervals are currently hard-wired into the code.
+Update intervals are currently supplied by Brig in same response that carries the federation domain lists.
+This allows for simplified control of the update times and minimises changes to both services and their configuration files.

 Introduced in
 [PR#3260](https://github.com/wireapp/wire-server/pull/3260).